-- 🗆 race,

-- □ national or ethnic origin,
+- national or ethnic origin,

-- color,
+- □ color,

 - religion,

-- 🗆 age,
+- □ age,

 - □ sex,

-- □ sexual orientation,

-- marital status,

-- □ family status,

-- □ source of income,

-- □ disability, and

-- conviction for an offense for which a pardon has been granted.

-Sexual harassment is defined as "any conduct, comment, gesture, or contact of a sexual nature that the person knew or ought reasonably to have known would likely cause offense or humiliation to any employee, or that might on reasonable ground, be perceived by that employee as placing an implicit or explicit sexual condition on employment opportunities for training, job security, performance assessments, promotion, or salary increases".
-Sexual harassment may occur in the form of behavior by men toward women, between men, between women, or as behavior by women toward men.

-Harassment and sexual harassment includes, but is not limited to:

-- abuse of authority, which undermines or threatens an employee's career - u written or verbal insult, abuse, or threats - a racial or ethnic slurs, including racially derogatory nicknames - unwelcome remarks, jokes, innuendoes, or taunts - patronizing, or condescending behavior, language, or terminology which reinforces stereotypes and undermines self-respect or adversely affects work performance or working conditions - displaying offensive or demeaning pictures or material, (this includes pictures or material in private offices) - practical jokes which cause awkwardness, embarrassment, or negatively affect work performance - unwelcome sexually-oriented remarks, invitations, jokes, or requests whether indirect or explicit - leering or obscene or offensive gestures - unwanted and inappropriate physical contact such as touching, kissing, patting, pinching, and brushing up against a person - □ inquiries or comments about a person's sex life or sexual preferences - □ differential treatment based upon race, gender, ethnicity, etc. - both physical and psychological intimidation, such as demeaning behavior, and treating others with a lack of respect, or generally creating an atmosphere of fear.
+marital status, family status, source of income, disability, and conviction for an offense for which a pardon has been granted.
+Sexual harassment is defined as "any conduct, comment, gesture, or contact of a sexual nature that the knew or ought reasonably to have known would likely cause offense or humiliation to any • yee, or that might on reasonable ground, be perceived by that employee as placing an implicit or - t sexual condition on employment opportunities for training, job security, performance ments, promotion, or salary increases".
+Sexual harassment may occur in the form of behavior by oward women, between men, between women, or as behavior by women toward men. men te ward women, between men, between women, or as behavior by women toward men.
+Harass ement and sexual harassment includes, but is not limited to: Tiuruss inent and sexual narassment includes, but is not innited to. abuse of authority, which undermines or threatens an employee's career abase of authority, which andernines of threatens an employee starter written or verbal insult, abuse, or threats written or versus madic, abase, or amedia racial or ethnic slurs, including racially derogatory nicknames racial of ethine siars, merading racially acrogatory medianies unwelcome remarks, jokes, innuendoes, or taunts anversome remarks, jokes, initiations of caults patronizing, or condescending behavior, language, or terminology which reinforces stereotypes and undermines self-respect or adversely affects work performance or working conditions and undermines sen respect of daversery uncets work performance of working conditions displaying offensive or demeaning pictures or material, (this includes pictures or material in private offices) private offices, practical jokes which cause awkwardness, embarrassment, or negatively affect work performance performance unwelcome sexually-oriented remarks, invitations, jokes, or requests whether indirect or explicit annelsome sexually offences remains, inflictions, jokes, of requests thresher manese of explicit leering or obscene or offensive gestures recring or obsectic or otherwise gestures unwanted and inappropriate physical contact such as touching, kissing, patting, pinching, and brushing up against a person inquiries or comments about a person's sex life or sexual preferences miganies er commente accasa person e contact presente contact differential treatment based upon race, gender, ethnicity, etc. · · · · · · · · · · · · · · · · · · · both physical and psychological intimidation, such as demeaning behavior, and treating others with a lack of respect, or generally creating an atmosphere of fear.